AlaskaTogo/yourfolio/exampleSite/content/_index.md

       cmd: Fit
 text_groups:
   - name: Intro
     description: Recent graduate from California State University, Fullerton with a mechanical engineering degree.
-Homesteady of analyzing how things work and move.
+Homesteady of analyzing how things work i.e. what are the object's constraints and how it is moving.
 I definitely enjoy learning about new subjects.
+Currently during this difficult time, I am repairing a Mid-West 2002 Acura RSX Type-S and a Sunny Californian 2006 Honda Accord when I am not spending time with my niece.
+Let me know if you got any spare parts you don't mind ditching.
+Other than swaping old parts out, I genuinely enjoy tuning the vehicles.
+It is a great learning experience of engineering applications even to the simpliest windshield wiper's kinematics.
+Gotta make these boys look sharp.
+Beauty is pain.
 It is always helpful to learn about different things in life including different cultures.
 [My interests are expanded in variety of subjects.]<span class="default-text bold-text">BOLD</span>
 projects:
   - title: EV3 Lego Race Car
     type: Mechanical Design Course Project